mroejr/BAAM/Proposal.md

 ## Security needs
 - What security user expects
+- How is the users financial information encrypted.
 - Intended threat environment(s)

 ## Security features of Kodi
+- Hashed or encrypted
+- What 802.11 protocol is used

 ## Motivation in selecting Kodi
 - Test commit